microsoftgraph/microsoft-graph-docs/api-reference/beta/api/site_list_subsites.md

+---
+author: rgregg
+ms.author: rgregg
+ms.date: 09/10/2017
+---
-# Enumerate subsites of a site
+# Enumerate subsites

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

 Get a collection of subsites defined for a [site][].